artupogiv/gogear/README.md

 # GoGear

-GoGear is an e-commerce personal project dedicated to personal tech gear for support your tech experience.
+GoGear is an e-commerce personal project dedicated to support your tech experience.
 [GoGear](https://gogear.artupogiv.com)

 ## Links